Otto the Orange

 Otto the Orange is the mascot for the Syracuse Orange, the athletic teams of Syracuse University in Syracuse, New York, USA.
-Otto is an anthropomorphism of the citrus fruit, wearing a large blue hat and blue pants.
-Otto can often be seen at Syracuse sporting events in the JMA Wireless Dome and other venues.
+Otto is an anthropomorphism of the color orange, wearing a large blue hat and blue pants.
+Otto can often be seen at Syracuse sporting events in the JMA Wireless Dome, at other venues and regularly across the university's campus.